Our Vision and its Impact

 Diversity and inclusion are issues that touch everyone, and every aspect of our working environment.
 Inclusion impacts the relationships we have with each other at the firm, as well as our relationships with our clients and with the extended community.
 We have programs in place to monitor, measure and ensure that we are on the right track.
 But, while we celebrate our progress, we remain watchful of complacency.
 We recognize that we’ve come a long way – and are pleased to have attorneys from a variety of backgrounds in many of our departments and practice areas – but we acknowledge that we still have plenty of work to do.
 In the end, the real expression of diversity and inclusion is not just measurable by statistics; it’s also found in appreciating each other for whom we are and feeling accepted and valued for what we contribute.

 We work hard to put these values into action every day.
 One of the strongest actions we’ve taken is adding a full-time Director of Diversity and Inclusion.
-The Director oversees our daily efforts, measures our progress and reports directly to the firm’s managing member.
+The Director oversees our daily efforts, measures our progress and reports directly to the firm’s Chief Executive Officer.
 She also reports annually to the Compensation Committee on firm members’ commitment to the firm’s inclusion goals.

 Creating an inclusive environment benefits us and our clients, who receive better service from the multitude of talent that can only be achieved with people of different backgrounds, distinct perspectives and varied experience.